FabricMC/fabric-docs/develop/resource-conditions.md

 Fabric API also provides the flexibility of creating your own resource conditions.

 To demonstrate this, we'll create a condition that checks the current date.
-This could be used for special behaviour on holidays like Halloween or April Fools.
+This could be used for special behavior on holidays like Halloween or April Fools.

 ### Preparing Your Condition {#preparing-your-condition}